WGaaraDEV/Smart-Assistant/README.md

 # Smart-Assistant

-> Now smart, we're glad to announce: Smart Assistant.
+> We're glad to announce: Smart Assistant, now smart, now faster, now better, better than **ever**.

-By: Creators of Assistant.
+By the Creators of Assistant.